 The Supplier Code of Conduct sets the sustainability requirements for suppliers of services and goods.
-It is based on the principles of the United Nations Global Compact initiative and is divided into four sections: business practices, human rights, labour standards and the environment.
+It is based on the principles of the United Nations Global Compact initiative and is divided into four sections: anti-corruption, human rights, labour standards and the environment.

 We annually select suppliers for sustainability audits based on a risk assessment.
 If non-compliances are found, the supplier makes a plan for corrective actions and we monitor their implementation.
 The most common non-compliances identified in the audits are related to occupational safety, overtime working hours, remuneration and management of the suppliers’ own subcontractors.